Federal DNA Database Unit (FDDU)

 What We Do

 FDDU serves the greater forensic community by aiding investigations through hit confirmations against individuals whose profiles are in the NDIS.
 Agencies submit blood or buccal samples to FDDU from individuals who are required by law to do so.
 These include individuals convicted of, arrested for, or facing charges of certain qualifying federal crimes or convicted of qualifying District of Columbia offenses, as well as non-U.S. citizens who are detained under the authority of the United States.
-FDDU then produces a DNA profile for each of these individuals and uploads it to the NDIS, which is part of the Combined DNA Index System.
-NDIS participating casework laboratories are able to search their approved questioned samples against the NDIS.
+FDDU then produces a DNA profile for each of these individuals and uploads it to the NDIS, which is part of the Combined DNA Index System (CODIS).
+NDIS-participating casework laboratories are able to search their approved questioned samples against the NDIS.
 If a hit occurs between the casework sample and one of our offenders, the casework laboratory can request FDDU to confirm the offender sample DNA profile.
-After the confirmation of the offender sample DNA profile, FDDU will release a hit letter that includes information about the offender, including the name and last known whereabouts, to the casework laboratory to be used as an investigate aid in the agency’s case.
+After the confirmation of the offender sample DNA profile, FDDU will release a hit letter that includes information about the offender, including the name and last known whereabouts, to the casework laboratory to be used as an investigative aid in the agency’s case.

 How We Do It

-Under the overall direction of the FDDU chief, unit operations effectively cascade across four supervisors and are guided by their respective management of integral program teams.
+Under the overall direction of the FDDU chief, unit operations effectively cascade across three supervisors and are guided by their respective management of integral program teams.
 A team of accessioning scientists handle the initial triage of submissions into the unit, inventorying samples, inputting specimen data, and preparing specimens for the beginning stages of testing.
 A team of laboratory scientists apply robotic processing stations and high-throughput instrumentation to generate DNA typing results from samples within days of sample acceptance.
 A team of reporting scientists interprets the resulting DNA profiles, approve data for upload, and author correspondence to casework laboratories regarding database associations confirmed between FDDU specimen DNA profiles and corresponding evidentiary DNA profiles.

 On a compliance level, the FDDU is supported by teams of DNA technical specialists and DNA program specialists, who have critical responsibilities within the unit for ensuring the quality assurance and quality control of analytical testing, as well as conformance of database operations with established procedural requirements.